SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-difference-between-a-clever-and-a-smart-developer/rule.md

 <span className="text-xl">{targetedDays === 0 ?
 "Today" : targetedDays === -1 ?
 "Yesterday" : targetedDays === 1 ?
 "Tomorrow" : moment().add(targetedDays, 'days').format("dddd D MMMM YYYY")}</span>
 ```

 One liner!
-Nailed it🥳 Pity the next developer who has to decipher what is going on!
+Nailed it 🥳 Pity the next developer who has to decipher what is going on!
 The [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) here is really high! and the the maintainability, is really low.
 What is the first thing you are going to need to do if this piece of code start behaving poorly?

 Now lets take the following reformatted code example: